FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 When you have tested that this proxy returns the correct user data for a given set of authentication credentials, cut your applications over to the new system.

 No data needs to be migrated, but new users should register with the new auth system.
-It should recieve all authentication requests first.
+It should receive all authentication requests first.
 It will, of course, defer such requests to the old auth system.

 ## The authentication process

-When a user signs in, the new auth system passes on the crednetials to the old auth system, and receives the user data in response.
+When a user signs in, the new auth system passes on the credentials to the old auth system, and receives the user data in response.
 Here's the diagram from above:

 {% plantuml source: _diagrams/learn/expert-advice/identity-basics/slow-migration/auth-during-migration-first-auth.plantuml, alt: "The auth process during an initial authentication in a slow migration." %}